IMAGINARY/hilbert-gallery-viewer/README.md

 where `mimetype` and `url` are defined as in the arguments to the [`show` action](#the-show-action).

+The action will return an array containing a `Promise` for each item which resolves once the items has been sufficiently preloaded.

 The viewer will create an `<img>` or `<video>` tag for each preload item and, if necessary, apply the right settings to start buffering.
 The tags will be inserted into a hidden area in the viewer's DOM tree.
 When the media file is